Cohomological Twisting of 2-Linearization and Extended TQFT: ETQFT by 2-Linearization

 While triangulations are crucial in the case of categorical groups, for ordinary groups, the $G$-colorings of edges in a triangulation amount to flat $G$-connections.
 These can be described in terms of maps in $Hom(\pi_1(M),G)$, or equivalently in $Hom(M,BG)$, where $BG$ is the classifying space of $G$.
 We use the former description here, since the groupoid structure is easiest to see in that form.

-We remark that the normalizing factors which appear in the 2-functor $\FV$ as the Nakayama isomorphism (or just groupoid cardinality) count the size of automorphism groups of objects.
+Note that the normalizing factors which appear in the 2-functor $\FV$ as the Nakayama isomorphism (\ref{eq:naka-avg}) count the size of automorphism groups of objects.
 In the mapping space $Hom(M,BG)$, these appear as the size of homotopy groups of connected components (as in the ``homotopy order'' as described in \cite{menagerie}).
 The homotopy order of a connected space $X$ with base-point $x$ and only finitely many nontrivial homotopy groups is:

 (In the case of $BG$, and $Hom(M,BG)$, all homotopy groups for $i \geq 2$ are trivial, so this reproduces the groupoid cardinality.)